catwell/www.warp10.io/howto/create-a-warpscript-extension.md

 ## About extension

 Inside an extension, you can define as many new functions as you want, the the will be added to your WarpScript library on your cluster.
-It is also possible to redefine some existing function.
-In a way, this method can be used to forbid the access to some sort of functions to all the user of a Warp 10 cluster.
+Inside an extension, it is also possible to redefine some of the existing function.